 As in other forms of cancer, the exact cause of lymphosarcoma in dogs is not known.

-However, it seems that certain breeds of dogs are more predisposed to lymphoma than others.
+It appears that certain breeds of dogs are more predisposed to lymphoma than others.
+They include:

-Electromagnetic fields, such as those around high voltage circuits or power lines, are also thought to be a possible trigger.
+Electromagnetic fields, such as those around high voltage circuits or power lines, may also be a possible trigger.

 Symptoms of Lymphoma in Dogs

-Since different organs can be affected by canine lymphoma, the signs and symptoms of this cancer vary rather greatly.
+Since canine lymphoma can affect different organs, the signs and symptoms of this cancer vary rather greatly.

 - Weight loss